 In Rishi Dastidar’s poem Diagnosis: Londonism, this problem is personified in the apocryphal tone of the narrator, who claims ‘you drones, we are not sick nor quivering‘.
 Our protagonist is anything but a Marxist; he may well be the character John Yount, the bullish investment banker who turns poacher, in Lanchester’s satirical novel of London, Capital or our aspirant developer from the video.
 And I know that Rishi originally had a newspaper columnist in mind.

 But I would like think this is the voice of Boris Johnson, London’s Mayor.
 Because I think Rishi uses such wonderfully satirical language to extend the pomposity and arrogance of such a man with ‘panjandrum in his glass and steel lair‘ believes London is where, ‘the jobs are rich, filling and bountiful/the inflation is flat and neglible‘.
-And how does they know these ‘facts’?
+And how do they know these ‘facts’?
 ‘Because they come from the gleaming technocrats‘.

 In a stretch of optimism, Rishi draws on another great satirical figure to save the day; from Voltaire’s novel Candide – he calls for the fantastically optimistic Dr Pangloss: ‘you might need to extend your rounds.’
 However, our narrator is beyond optimism, beyond delusion in fact, for how do you remedy this view from London?
 ‘What must we know of life beyond zone 6?/It is a fine rumour, but does not exist.‘